Norwalk, Connecticut: Education

 Norwalk Public Schools operates public schools, while the community also has various private schools.

 Norwalk was granted a town charter by the Connecticut General Court in 1651.
 On May 29, 1678, town records mention the establishment of community-supported teaching activities with a passage that reads:

 "'At a town meeting... voted and agreed to hier a scole master to teach all the children in ye town to lerne to Rede and write; and that Mr. Cornish shall be hierd for that service and the townsmen are to hier him upon as reasonable terms as they can."

 The school that was established in the 1670s was located near the Ludlow Square area of East Norwalk (near the former Roger Ludlow Junior High School).

 Sports

 Baseball and softball are popular amateur sports with active leagues across many age groups in Norwalk.
 Four baseball fields and 16 Little League fields are in the city.
 Several of the fields, including Calf Pasture Beach, are illuminated for nighttime play.
 The fields at the Norwalk Little League team won the Little League World Series in 1952.

 The 14-year-old Babe Ruth League team won the championship in 2008.

-In 2010, the 12-year-old Norwalk all-star team made it to the Cal Ripken League World Series and placed third in the country.
-In 2011, the Norwalk Senior American Legion baseball team won the Connecticut state championship.
-This had not been accomplished by any other Norwalk Legion team in the storied 83-year history.
-The team defeated Branford, Connecticut, in the championship game.
-The girls' Norwalk Pride fast-pitch softball team won the Connecticut state championship in 2005, 2006, and 2007.

 The Norwalk Biddy Basketball All-Star team Won the state and regional titles and then went on to the world championships in New Orleans, Louisiana, in 1986 and placed seventh in the world.